 A Family Adventure

 Sam didn’t just share his leadership with the company, he shared his sense of adventure and family spirit, too.
-In the late 1990s, he came up with a bold idea – he wanted to recreate his father’s 1935 Carnaúba Expedition, so to reconnect with the memory of his dad and reinvigorate the company’s spirit of adventure.
+In the late 1990s, he came up with a bold idea – he wanted to recreate his father’s 1935 Carnaúba Expedition, to reconnect with the memory of his dad and reinvigorate the company’s spirit of adventure.

 First, that meant recreating his dad’s historic amphibian airplane, since the original plane was long lost.
 Sam commissioned a replica Sikorsky S-38 aircraft to recreate the 7,500 mile trip from Racine, Wisconsin to the jungles of Brazil.